lincmba/acme/README.md

 If one finds an issue that needs to be fixed, they can raise an issue on https://github.com/lincmba/acme/issues

 ### Running Celery Worker
-This project uses http://docs.celeryproject.org/en/latest/ to run asynchronous tasks such as sending emails.
+This project uses http://docs.celeryproject.org/en/latest/ to run asynchronous tasks such as processing csv product upload.
 To run the celery worker:

 $ cd root folder of the project

-$ celery --app acme worker --loglevel=INFO
+$ celery worker --app acme --loglevel=INFO